Indexation policy

 Do you want to know more?

-According to the existing legal rules for indexation, a maximum partial increase of 59% of the ambition was possible.
-This amounts to an increase of 1.42% for retired members and non-contributory policyholders and 2.36% for active members.
-However, from 1 January 2024, Philips Pensioenfonds will use the more lenient indexation rules that are available through the application of the transition FTK.
+According to the existing legal rules for indexation, a maximum partial increase of 52% of the ambition was possible in 2026.
+This amounts to an increase of approximately 1.1% for retired members and non-contributory policyholders and approximately 1.6% for active members.
+However, Philips Pensioenfonds has used the more lenient indexation rules that are available through the application of the transition FTK.
 This allows earlier and more indexation to be provided than under the existing statutory indexation rules.
 On this basis, the Board has been able to decide to fully increase all pensions.

-No full indexation has been granted since 2011.
+No full indexation has been granted over the total period since 2011.
 The ambition of the Board of Trustees is to grant full indexation at the same rate as price inflation (for retired members) and at the same rate as wage inflation (for active members).
-A review of recent years shows that up to and including 2024 the total indexation that has been forgone compared with that ambition is:
+A review of recent years shows that up to and including 2026 the total indexation that has been forgone compared with that ambition is:

 • 16.1% for retired members and non-contributory policyholders